red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 }
 {% endhighlight %}

-As we can see, the test replaces all dependencies of _MyService_ with mocks during the.
+As we can see, the test replaces all dependencies of _MyService_ with mocks during testing.
 Why is this problematic?

 # Don't mock the ObjectMapper

 If we take a closer look, we can see that there are two problems with the JSON mapping:
-* the JSON payload has an attribute named _Name_.
-In the _value_, that field is named _name_
+* in the JSON test data, there is an attribute with the key _Name_.
+In the value class _MyValue_, that field is called _name_.
+This will let the mapping fail if we run that code in production.
-* the attribute _yearOfBirth_ has the type string.
-In the _value_, that field is of type number
+* in the JSON test data, the attribute _yearOfBirth_ is of type string.
+In _MyValue_, the field _yearOfBirth_ is of type number.
+Depending on the behavior of the mapper, this implicit type conversion might work in production or not.

 Although our tests pass, the underlying code does not work correctly.
 It will not be able to handle the JSON payload as expected.
-Our test is not very accurate because a mock is now providing the central behavior of our class under test.
+Our test is inaccurate because now some crucial behavior of our class under test is replaced by a mock.
 The test becomes relatively meaningless by that.

-Mocking third-party dependencies like the ObjectMapper can often lead to these problems.
+Mocking third-party dependencies, as seen here, can often lead to these problems.
 Tests become inaccurate and fragile.
 Third-party dependencies can and will change, and mocking them may not reflect their actual behavior.
-It's very likely that the developer of the tests makes wrong assumptions about how the mapper behaves and configures the mock based on those incorrect assumptions.
+The developer of the tests likely makes wrong assumptions about how the mapper behaves and configures the mock based on those incorrect assumptions.

-Making wrong assumptions is most probably with a complex beast like the ObjectMapper.
+Making wrong assumptions will probably happen with a complex beast like the ObjectMapper.
 Its behavior does not just depend on which methods our code directly calls.
 The mapper also needs to be appropriately configured.

 As we want our tests to be meaningful and accurate, we generally avoid mocking ObjectMapper in tests.
 Instead, we use an actual mapper.

 Luckily, this is a relatively easy change.
 An ObjectMapper is easy to create by invoking its constructor: `new ObjectMapper()`[^1].
-We modify our test to use an actual mapper instead of a mocked one:
+We modified our test to use an actual mapper instead of a mocked one:

 {% highlight java %}
 @ExtendWith(MockitoExtension.class)